 Currency: Though less ascendant, the dollar still holds advantages

 Within active currency strategies, our U.S. dollar position is a more modest overweight.
 The pillars for U.S. dollar strength are based upon relative growth outperformance and the subsequent implications for attractiveness of U.S. assets and relative monetary policy.
 The U.S. growth story has stabilized at more moderate levels, but on a relative basis it is not the standout leader as other major economies have seen improvement as well.
-The United States is regaining equity-market leadership, and it remains an attractive destination for fixed-income capital with the Bank of Japan (BoJ) and the European Central Bank (ECB) actively purchasing local government debt.
+The United States is regaining equity market leadership, and it remains an attractive destination for fixed-income capital with the Bank of Japan (BoJ) and the European Central Bank (ECB) actively purchasing local government debt.

 While still at a disadvantage versus the dollar, the British pound sterling benefits in the near term from U.K. growth levels remaining solid.
-Although inflation and inflation expectations have come down considerably, they appear to have reached a trough.
-Additionally, the labor market data is showing signs of wage pressure, and the hawks on the Bank of England Monetary Policy Committee could start to voice the need for rate hikes in coming meetings.
+Although inflation levels and expectations have come down considerably, they appear to have reached a trough.
+Additionally, the labor market data is showing signs of wage pressure, and the hawks on the Bank of England Mone-tary Policy Committee could start to voice the need for rate hikes in coming meetings.

 Regarding the Japanese yen, we still favor a modest short.
-BoJ Governor Kuroda continues to highlight that the BoJ does not have any intention to ease the policy near term given the current economic and price conditions, explaining that the decline in core CPI (consumer price index) inflation is temporary and could be reversed in line with oil price developments.
+BoJ Governor Kuroda continues to highlight that the BoJ does not have any intention to ease the policy near term given the current economic and price conditions, explaining that the decline in core CPI inflation is temporary and could be reversed in line with oil price developments.
 Most importantly, Kuroda stresses that the BoJ will not hesitate to adjust the policy if fundamental price trends change and if the early achievement of the inflation target is found to be difficult.
-This very easy policy (and expectations that more will be needed) coupled with the Fed lifting rates sooner and faster than the market expects should continue to keep pressure on the yen.
+This very easy policy (and expectations that more will be needed) coupled with the Fed possibly lifting rates sooner than the market expects should continue to keep pressure on the yen.